thomd/mad-pages/ollama.md

   inspect llm requests in Mitmproxy

     export OLLAMA_HOST=127.0.0.1:11435
-    llm --tool llm_time "What time is it?" --no-stream
+    llm -m llama3.2 --tool llm_time "What time is it?" --no-stream